Stoon82/stoonie-testgame/_INSTRUCTS.md

    - Energy decreases over time
    - Health affected by demon attacks
    - Death occurs when health or energy reaches 0
+   - Death returns soul to pool if connected

 3. **Reproduction**
    - Requires one male and one female